 1. Availability to spend time with a pet

 Even if cats act like they don’t like company, pets don’t like being left alone all the time.
 If you’re away from your house from 8 am to 10 pm and cannot bring your animal with you, then it might not be the best time in your life to get a pet.
+Some vet-related costs can be reduced by setting up a pet insurance plan.
 On the other hand, this doesn’t mean that you have to work from home and never leave your house.
 While you don’t have to have your schedule already mapped out, it’s a good idea to at least think about how available you’d be for a potential pet.

 2. Where you live

 Some homes and apartments don’t allow dogs or cats!
 Or there are weight restrictions for dogs.
 Before getting a pet, you should look at your lease to see whether or not you’re allowed to keep dogs or cats in your home.
 Also, your living situation may impact which pet you can get.
 For example, an elderly Corgi may be okay living in a small apartment with no yard.
 However, a Golden Retriever puppy may be more suited to live somewhere where they can run around.

 3. Ability to pay for their needs

 Pets, just like you and me, have medical, care, and food expenses.
 If you’re not in a place to make sure you can meet a pet’s physiological needs, it’s probably not the best time to get one.
 You could always put off adopting a pet and save up money to be able to meet the needs of a pet in the future.